Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
-Future you will thank you (and so will that coworker's successor)."**
+- **Pro Tip:**  Before you spend hours wrestling with a bug,  *Google it first*.
+Seriously.
+You're not the first person to make that hilarious typo/logic error/existential coding crisis.
+Someone's already written a Stack Overflow answer (and probably a snarky comment or two) about it.
+Save yourself the headache (and maybe some hair).

 ---

-### 📅 Last Updated: 2025-02-12 16:21
+### 📅 Last Updated: 2025-02-13 01:15

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!